quantlover/SDC-JIT-Chatbot/replit.md

 This is a medical education chat application called "JustInTimeMedicine" designed for the College of Human Medicine's Shared Discovery Curriculum.
 The application provides an AI-powered chatbot interface that helps medical students navigate curriculum resources, learning societies, and academic support materials.
 It features a React frontend with shadcn/ui components, an Express.js backend with OpenAI integration, and PostgreSQL database with Drizzle ORM for data persistence.

+## Transfer Status
+The chatbot is production-ready and includes a comprehensive transfer guide (TRANSFER_GUIDE.md) for handoff to the Just In Time Medicine team.
+The system includes fallback responses, complete CHM curriculum knowledge base, and can be deployed via Replit or self-hosted.

 # User Preferences

 Preferred communication style: Simple, everyday language.